arrayfire/afQuantumSim/README.md

 * Implement rotation operations: `RotX`, `RotY`, `RotZ` and its controlled equivalents

-### WIP
 * Allow gates to add control qubits at any location

 * Implement tests for new features

+* Project restructuring

+### WIP

+* Implement elaborated examples (see [link](https://qiskit.org/textbook/ch-applications/algs_for_apps_index.html))

 * Implement a rewire circuit feature

 ### High Priority
-* Allow for caching of the generated fundamental gates

-* Implement elaborated examples (see [link](https://qiskit.org/textbook/ch-applications/algs_for_apps_index.html))

 * Implement the adjoint operator and unitary gate

 * Add a QMeasurement class to deal with profiling and measurements

 ### Medium Priority
+* Allow for caching of the generated fundamental gates

 * Restructure the code to support more qubits and test

-* Implement an optimizer that, using the deferral of simulation, finds optimizations of the circuit created (removal of gates that cancel each other, combine the addition of the same gate multiple times in a pre-generated matrix)
+* Implement an optimizer (removal of gates that cancel each other, combine the addition of the same gate multiple times in a pre-generated matrix)

 ### Low Priority
 * Implement a way to regenerate the state of individual qubits from the global state